 The objective of this course is to provide essential information about the Ebola outbreak and treatment strategies to staff.
-Its purpose is to ensure that all trained staff have sufficient knowledge of the disease and its transmission routes to work efficiently in a well-designed Ebola Management Center (EMC ).
+Its purpose is to ensure that all trained staff have sufficient knowledge of the disease and its transmission routes to work efficiently in a well-designed Ebola Treatment Centre (ETC ).
 Key topics explored include history and characteristics of the disease, outbreak intervention strategies, infection prevention and control, the importance of psychosocial support, and health promotion initiatives.

 List of contents